Spokane COVID-19 Restrictions FAQ

 What's it like to dine out in the Spokane region right now?

-Many Spokane restaurants, breweries, and wineries are now open at no more than 50% capacity and a maximum of 10 people seated per table.
+Many Spokane restaurants, breweries, and wineries are now open with no capacity limit restrictions.
 Guests will be asked to wear a mask until seated at their table and may be asked to sanitize hands upon entry to an establishment.
 All servers and staff are required to wear masks.
+Both vaccinated and unvaccinated patrons are required to wear masks.

 Here are some tips for dining out from the Spokane Regional Health District (SRHD):